-William Pettinger has provided an extended and persuasive critique of the textbooks' omissions, errors, and narrow interpretations in their coverage of the economic policy of the 1930s.
-I will only add a few points to supplement her critique.
+Amity Shlaes and William Pettinger have provided an extended and persuasive critique of the textbooks' omissions, errors, and narrow interpretations in their coverage of the economic policy of the 1930s.
+I will only add a few points to supplement their critique.

 Most notably, none of the textbooks mention the Depression of 1920-21-and America's swift, successful recovery from that Depression by means of deflation and free-market policies.
-When, for example, United States History and Geography mentions that "Hoover believed that American "rugged individualism" would keep the economy moving and that the government should not step in to help individuals" (508), it doesn't mention that he believed so in 1929 because such a policy had been remarkably successful in 1921.
-The elimination of the 1920-21
+When, for example, United States: History and Geography mentions that "Hoover believed that American 'rugged individualism' would keep the economy moving and that the government should not step in to help individuals", it doesn't mention that he believed so in 1929 because such a policy had been remarkably successful in 1921.
+The elimination of the 1920-21 Depression from the textbooks skews the history of the 1920s, but also removes crucial context by which to understand Hoover's policies at the beginning of the Great Depression.